Bridging the Past and Present: Reengineering a Historic Structure for a New Class of Students

 AHA’s engineers designed updates to the mechanical, electrical, plumbing and fire protection systems to meet current building codes.
 They devised an implementable design solution that would make the historic structure usable without detracting from its existing aesthetic.

 Heating and cooling for the historic restoration and new construction project required special attention.
-“The existing building had plaster ceilings which lacked ceiling space and allowance for traditional air systems,” said Ryan Carter, Partner and Director of Operations of AHA Atlanta.
+“The existing building had plaster ceilings which lacked ceiling space and allowance for traditional air systems,” said Ryan Carter, former Partner and Director of Operations of AHA Atlanta.
 “So our team designed a climate-control system using high-efficiency variable refrigerant units.
 These units allowed for adaption in a historic building with limited space, and earned points towards the Seminary’s energy-efficiency goals for LEED certification.”
 And it saves money too: AHA’s system creates energy savings that enable the Seminary to operate the buildings at half the cost of similarly constructed buildings.

 Throughout the energy modeling and commissioning process, AHA worked with the design team to incorporate the new systems in a way that did not detract from the overall design aesthetic.
 The new refrigerant units were added to the historic structure via shallow dropped ceiling shelves or wall mounts above doorways.
 The new addition, which has a high, pitched roof, employs a dedicated outdoor air system instead of an all-air system, which provides flexibility to distribute air as needed.
 However, the three-story, glass entry tower could not accommodate large ducts.
 AHA worked with the architect to implement natural ventilation for the tower and transition space.
 “The glass tower – which connects both buildings – has an abundance of glazing and faces the southeast,” explains Carter.
 “We were concerned about getting an adequate amount of cooling for the tower and the transition spaces.
 To solve this problem, we designed dropped ceilings in adjacent spaces, so air could be distributed via sidewall grills.”